 The preparatory stage of the journey should include all the preparations that a real-life journalist travel assignment demands.
 You can choose to complete all these elements, or to focus on a few individual elements.

 The preparations for the journey include a host of activities that involve many different school subjects.
-For example, finding information about passports and tickets is one aspect, and finding out about conditions in the destination countries is another.
+For example, finding information about traveldocuments is one aspect, and finding out about conditions in the destination countries is another.

 The students can use the Internet and contact embassies and travel agencies by phone or email.
 Daily newspapers and the school library are other useful information sources.
 Travel clinics and Bureaux de change can give information about vaccinations, currencies and exchange rates.